loicboutet/reactrb_tutorial/README.md

 In case you are interested, or perhaps want to customize the install here is what happens:

-1. It requires `'components'` and `'react_ujs'` at the start of your `application.js` file.  `components` is your manifest of react.rb components, and `react_ujs` is part of the react-rails preloader system.
+1. It requires `'components'` and `'react_ujs'` at the start of your `application.js` file.  `components` is your manifest of react.rb components, and `react_ujs` is part of the react-rails prerendering system.

 2. It adds the js code `Opal.load('components')` to the end of the `application.js` file.
 This code will initialize all the ruby (opal) code referenced in the `components` manifest.

 3. If you are using reactive-record it adds
 `route "mount ReactiveRecord::Engine => "/rr"`
 to your routes file.
-This is how reactive record will send and receive active record model updates from the client.  *Note you can change the mount path from `rr` to whatever you want if necessary*.
+This is how reactive record will send and receive active record model updates from the client.  *Note - you can change the mount path from `rr` to whatever you want if necessary*.

 4. It adds the `components` directory to `app/views`.
 This is the directory that all your components will be stored in.